Skip to main content

 Information for Victorian Members of Parliament and Electorate Officers.

 Unlike statutory Ombudsmen, we do not receive any funding from government.
-Instead, we charge the energy companies and water corporations for the complaints we handle.
+Instead, EWOV charges the energy companies and water corporations for the complaints we handle.

 This provides an incentive for the energy companies and water corporations to directly settle complaints within their companies.

-All the stages of our complaint handling process are outlined in our How we help brochure: ewov.com.au/uploads/main/cms-manual/fact-sheets/how-we-help.pdf.
+The stages of our complaint handling process are outlined on our Start a complaint page ewov.com.au/start-a-complaint.

 • the supply point (their address)